kirkjerk/Blog/content/blog/Recreational-Programming-and-the-Culture-of-Learning/index.md

-If you were a "child of the '80s" in the USA, there was a decent chance you had access to one of the 8-bit home computers of the era - either at home or in the classroom or the local library.
+If you were a "child of the '80s" in the USA, there was a decent chance you had access to one of the 8-bit home computers of the era &mbdash; either at home or in the classroom or the local library.
 Most of those computers had a version of the programming language BASIC built-in.
 Even if the computer was mostly used to play games, you typed a BASIC command in order to load and run the game.
 There was a good chance you